Stuartpkd/Goblin-Crypt/README.md

 ## Surface

-Since it is just a text adventure game, there is not much to it's surface.
+Since it is just a text adventure game, there is not much to its surface.
 If I had more time I would have liked to have included more ascii art and some basic uses of colour.
 However since there was a vast ocean of options to code, I made the logic of the game my main focus.
 I think the games setting and theme makes up for its lack of style.

 ## Features

-When creating this game, I wanted to make sure that it included real life uses of Python code.
-Where I could show how it would be used in a more typical situation for Python.
+When creating this game, I wanted to make sure that it included real life uses of Python code, where I could show how it would be used in a more typical situation for Python.

 ### Start screen